bootsareme/Lilliputian/README.md

 * All user-defined variables shall be in lowercase.
 * Built-in functions and variables should be in ALL-CAPS.
-* All STR variables should have an lowercase "s" in front of the variable name (ex. "svariable").
+* All STR variables should have an lowercase "str_" in front of the variable name (ex. "str_var").
 * Do not put new lines between your code, it may cause unwanted behavior.